Work, Pensions and Equality

 The members of the Policy Commission are drawn from the National Policy Forum, the Shadow Cabinet and the National Executive Committee.
 Its membership reflects all parts of our movement, including Labour party members, affiliated organisations and elected politicians.

-The Commission will be examining how to tackle in-work poverty and reduce working-age inequalities.
+The Commission is consulting on how to tackle in-work poverty and reduce working-age inequalities.
 This includes the causes behind the record number of working people living in poverty and growing levels of child and pensioner poverty.
-More broadly, we will address working-age inequalities, including the gender and BAME pay gaps and how best to support disabled people into work.
+More broadly, we will look at working-age inequalities, including the gender and BAME pay gaps and how best to support disabled people into work.

 Priority Issue Documents